adrian-bl/libfairydust/README.txt

 1.1 Great!
 How can i compile libfairydust?
 --------------------------------------------------
-Libfairydust has been tested with Cuda 3.2 and gcc 4.1.2 - 4.4.4 on x86_64 linux.
+Libfairydust has been tested with Cuda 3.2 and gcc 4.1.2 + 4.4.4 on x86_64 linux.
+Support for 32bit installations is currently not implemented.

 Compiling it is as easy as doing: